 A Useful Stop on the Way

 My second image comes from further west.
-Various things came together and I found myself, the other month, driving east through Texas to Amarillo (someone told me this was the way, but didn’t promise that sweet Marie would be waiting for me – and she wasn’t).
+Various things occurred and, as a result, I found myself driving east through Texas to Amarillo (someone told me this was the way, though didn’t promise that sweet Marie would be waiting for me).

 After driving for a couple of hours we needed a break and pulled in at Russell’s Truck Stop.

-We chose that one rather than any of the others because on Google we discovered they had a 1950s-style diner, effectively on the famous Route 66.
+We chose that one rather than any of the others because on Google we discovered they had a 1950s-style diner, sitting pretty much on the famous Route 66.